OpenLineage/docs/docs/integrations/airflow/operator.md

 Operators that intend to share information about the datasets being read and written should also expose either some of the above-mentioned information or some minimal information necessary to retrieve that information.

 The absolute minimum information the operators need to share is
- 1. The type of datasource being accessed (e.g., bigquery, snowflake, postgres)
+ 1. The type of datasource being accessed (e.g., BigQuery, Snowflake, PostgreSQL)
  2. The host or authority - this is often where the data is being hosted, such as the postgres server URL, the Hive metastore URL, the GCS bucket, the Snowflake account identifier...
  3. The fully qualified data path - this may be a table name, such as public.MyDataset.MyTable or a path in a bucket, e.g., path/to/my/data as defined in [the OpenLineage spec for consistency across operators](https://github.com/OpenLineage/OpenLineage/blob/main/spec/Naming.md).

 This information needs to be shared for each dataset being read and written in a task.
-The naming spec in the OpenLineage repository uses the above information to construct a Dataset namespace and name, together they uniquely identify the dataset.
+The naming spec in the OpenLineage repository uses the above information to construct a Dataset namespace and name; together they uniquely identify the dataset.

 For metadata about the execution of the task, a queryId or executionId should be exposed for data sources that support them.
 With that identifier, we can query the data source about the execution and gather statistics, such as "d" number of records read/written.